Pimping and Pandering in San Diego

 California prohibits any activity associated with prostitution.
 Pimping consists of making money off of prostitution, while pandering is facilitating or promoting prostitution.
 Both of these offenses are considered sex crimes because of the sexual nature of prostitution.
 In San Diego, the people that can be charged with pimping and pandering are the prostitutes and their pimps.

-A person who agrees to commit a lewd act in exchange for something of value, not necessarily money.
+A person who agrees to commit a lewd conduct in exchange for something of value, not necessarily money.

 A middleman that supplies the prostitutes with customers and collects payment or takes a cut of the payment.